 Lighter and Softer: Surprisingly, Lucy resorted less to physical violence and became more self-conscious in the later strips.
 She's still snarky and crabby, though.

-Limited Wardrobe: Most of the characters have these, with Charlie Brown's yellow-and-black zig-zag sweater, in particular, becoming iconic.
+Most of the characters have these, with Charlie Brown's yellow-and-black zig-zag sweater, in particular, becoming iconic.
 Although the wardrobes used to be much more limited; Linus became famous in a red-and-black striped tee, Peppermint Patty in a green one (plus flip-flops), and the other girls in color-coded dresses with puffed sleeves and a bow sash.
-As shown by the picture above, Schulz dropped this 'girls in dresses, boys/tomboys in shorts or pants' meme somewhere around the '80s.
+Schulz dropped this 'girls in dresses, boys/tomboys in shorts or pants' meme somewhere around the '80s.

 Enforced almost absurdly in It's Your First Kiss, Charlie Brown.
 The kids are in their default outfits during the football game; the only concessions to football are the helmets, puffier shoulders suggesting pads, and cleats.
 Then again, this school obviously couldn't afford other football luxuries, like coaches, or any officials ... or a team doctor ... and apparently a band member called in sick ... there's a cheerleader missing, too ...